fox-brewery/proposal-string-remove-prefix-suffix/README.md

 }
 ```

-Sometimes, regular expressions are used, but it has suboptimal performance ([jsPerf](https://jsperf.app/haxumu/2)) and requires knowledge of regular expressions.
+Sometimes, regular expressions are used, but it has suboptimal performance ([jsPerf](https://jsperf.app/haxumu/2)) and requires knowledge of regular expressions (otherwise, it is cryptic).

 ```js
 let str = 'mudkip'